msupply-foundation/msupply_docs/content/docs/coldchain/monitoring.md

 Also shown on the chart are red (top) and blue (bottom) shaded areas.
 These show the standard temperature breach threshold values of 2°C and 8°C.

-<div class="note">If you have use different threshold values in your configuration, you may see breached outside of the standard range.</div>
+<div class="note">If you have use different threshold values in your configuration, you may see breaches outside of the standard range.</div>

 ### Breaches